Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Updates to the package

 \subsection{Dust attenuation}

-As illustrated in \autoref{eq:model_spec} and \autoref{eq:model_phot}, in the new \ppxf\ method each template can be associated with a different attenuation curve.
-In practice, one is expected to use this feature to vary the attenuation curve only for specific groups of templates.

-According to our current understanding of the attenuation by dust in galaxies \citep[see review by][]{Salim2020}, one expects to be useful to distinguish three groups of attenuation curves (i) for the very young population of stars (with typical ages $t\la10^7$ yr), when they are assumed to be still embedded into their birth cloud \citep{Charlot2000,Granato2000}; (ii) for the whole stellar population (both young and old), due to diffuse dust and (iii) for the gas emission lines produced in star-forming regions.
+As shown in \autoref{eq:model_spec} and \autoref{eq:model_phot}, the new \ppxf\ method allows each template to have a different attenuation curve.
+This feature can be used to vary the attenuation curve for specific groups of templates, based on the current understanding of dust attenuation in galaxies \citep[see review by][]{Salim2020}.
+Three groups of attenuation curves are expected to be useful: (i) for very young stars (with ages $t\la10^7$ yr), which are still embedded in their birth clouds \citep{Charlot2000,Granato2000}; (ii) for the entire stellar population (both young and old), due to diffuse dust; and (iii) for the gas emission lines from star-forming regions.

 In \ppxf\ one can adopt a generic function, which can be different for different templates and can have an arbitrary number of parameters.
 The parameters can have bounds or can be kept fixed.
-By default I currently implemented a four-parameters attenuation function $A(\lambda)=f(A_V, \delta, E_b, f_{\rm nodust})$ defined by
+By default I currently implemented a four-parameters attenuation function in linear units $A(\lambda)=f(A_V, \delta, E_b, f_{\rm nodust})$ defined by